PrimerFinder

 What does it do?

-The PrimerFinder performs in silico PCR analyses on FASTA and FASTQ formatted files.
+The PrimerFinder performs in silico PCR analyses on FASTA files.

 PrimerFinder Legacy computes primer binding and amplicon statistics on FASTA formatted files using the now retired ePCR suite of tools from NCBI.